Charles A. Willoughby: Retirement, death and legacy

+In January 1953 he was interviewed by Henry Hazlitt and William Bradford Huie for an episode of CBS's Longines Chronoscope talk show, when he advocated friendly ties between America and Franco's Spain, contrasting the Christian anti-communist Franco with communist atheists.
+This, he argued, would help strengthen the Southern flank of NATO.

 Soon after he retired from the Army, Willoughby became the editor of the Foreign Intelligence Digest, a position he held until 1961.
+In addition, he wrote articles for The American Mercury.
 He worked with Texas oil tycoon H. L. Hunt on the International Committee for the Defence of Christian Culture, an extreme right organization that had connections to anti-communist groups, and was the organization's national executive secretary for a time.
 Willoughby was a member of the board of directors for the National Economic Council, a far-right antisemitic group that opposed the civil rights movement and linked it to communism.
+He was also a member of the American Security Council, an anti-communist organization founded in 1955, whose "Cold War Victory Advisory Committee" he served on.
+In addition, he was on the National Advisory Board of Young Americans for Freedom.
+In 1962 he sat on the "Co-ordination of Conservative Efforts" committee of Billy James Hargis' Anti-Communist Liaison organization.

 MacArthur affectionately referred to him as "my pet fascist."
 Willoughby's "vitriolic, paranoid, and frequently fantastic" notes included antisemitic insults towards Beate Sirota Gordon, who helped write the Constitution of Japan.
 During World War II MacArthur said, "There have been three great intelligence officers in history.
 Mine is not one of them."
 John Ferris, in his 2007 book Intelligence and Strategy, calls this an "understatement" and calls Willoughby a "candidate for one of the three worst intelligence officers of the Second World War" (p.
 261).

 Willoughby began writing a book about the work of the G-2 section during World War II, but his publisher, McGraw-Hill, wanted a biography of MacArthur, as it was felt that this would sell well.
 To turn it into a biography, Willoughby enlisted the help of Chamberlin as co-author.
 MacArthur, 1941–1951: Victory in the Pacific was published in 1954.
 The book was well-received.
 The military editor of The New York Times, Hanson W. Baldwin, wrote in The New York Times Book Review:

 It is as a headquarters story that the book has its greatest value; it is the most comprehensive exposition of MacArthur's strategic and politico‐military judgments yet written.
 And it lifts the curtain slightly—though only to a tantalizing degree—upon MacArthur's mind, that mind with its sublime self‐confidence and its absolute sense of destiny.